lukacspapp/GA-SEI-Project-2-Brewdog/README.md

   ```
   As the funtion is in a <code>useEffect</code> the <getData</> function gets called whenver there is change in the array of beers.

-  There is also Error handling which is executed by the a ternary operator.
+  There is also Error handling which is executed with a ternary operator.

   ```
   {filteredBeers.length > 0 ?